clij/clij2-docs/readme.md

 CLIJ2 is a GPU-accelerated image processing library for [ImageJ/Fiji](https://fiji.sc/), [Icy](http://icy.bioimageanalysis.org/),
 Matlab and Java.
-Under the hood it uses [OpenCL](https://www.khronos.org/opencl/) but users don't have to learn a new programming language such as OpenCL, they can just use it; only entry-evel coding sckills required!
+Under the hood it uses [OpenCL](https://www.khronos.org/opencl/) but users don't have to learn a new programming language such as OpenCL, they can just use it.
+Just entry-evel coding skills are required!
 Increased efforts were put on documentation, code examples, user-convenience, interoperability, and extensibility.
 CLIJ is based on [ClearCL](http://github.com/ClearControl/ClearCL),